Cooking On The Ranch

 Chicken enchiladas made with a creamy red sauce topped with jalapeno peppers and fresh onion.

-Creamy Red Sauce Chicken Enchiladas are baked bubbly in a luscious tomato cream sauce topped with lots of cheese for a crowd pleasing hearty Mexican casserole.
+Creamy Red Chile Sauce Chicken Enchiladas are baked bubbly in a luscious tomato cream sauce topped with lots of cheese for a crowd pleasing hearty Classic Mexican and Southwestern dish.
 You’ll agree that these is the best creamy chicken enchilada recipe you’ll ever find.

 Chicken enchilada casserole with tomato cream sauce